asood15/customers-microservice/README.md

 ## Customers-Microservice

-After cloning the project, cd to the local path where the project
+After cloning the project, cd to the local path where the project is

 - Building the project
 ```